caitlinbou/supremeCommand/README.md

 ## Contributing
 I am open to contributions, but please reach out to discuss details.
 Thank you!
 ## Tests
-The tests are included in the repository, and are to ensure the class and subclasses are built accurately.
-They use [jest](https://jestjs.io/), so in order to run them you must run "npm install jest".
+The tests are included in the repository, and are to ensure the class and subclasses are built accurately to allow for html rendering.
+They use [jest](https://jestjs.io/).
+In order to run them you must run "npm install jest".
 Once installed, you run the command "npm run test" in the terminal.
 ## Questions
 For any questions please find me on GitHub or email me: